kenfehling/react-router-nested-history/README.md

 ### WindowGroup
-A convenience component that wraps a `ContainerGroup` and is meant for creating a group of `Window` components that overlap and are layered in the order that they were last accessed.
+A convenience component that wraps a `ContainerGroup` and is meant for creating a group of `HistoryWindow` components that overlap and are layered in the order that they were last accessed.

 #### props